doc-detective/doc-detective.github.io/docs/get-started/get-started.md

 # Get started

-Downloading and running Doc Detective is simple, but let's walk through it and run tests on a few sample files.
+Downloading and running Doc Detective is straightforward.
+Follow these steps to run tests on a few sample files.

 1. Install prerequisites: